-- A cumulative gpa of at least 4.5 over all completed1 major Computer Science courses, including CSE1019 3.0.
-In computing the gpa the September 2004 Senate legislation applies: If a course is completed more than once, only the second grade is used, unless otherwise directed by the student's home Faculty.)
+A cumulative grade point average of 4.5 or better over all completed3 major computer science courses and CSE 1019 3.0

+In computing the gpa the September 2004 Senate legislation applies: If a course is completed more than once, only the \underline{second} grade is used, unless otherwise directed by the student's home Faculty.
-- MATH1300 3.0 and MATH1310 3.0

-- One of MATH1090 3.0 or MATH1025 3.0

-Specific prerequisites may also apply to individual courses.
+Specific additional prerequisites may also apply to individual courses.
+A comma in a prerequisite list is to be read as "and".